mdn/content/files/en-us/web/css/color_value/oklab/index.md

 #### Defining relative color output channel components

-The browser destructures the origin color into `oklab()` component values that are made available inside the function as `l` (lightness), `a` (green/red axis), `b` (blue/yellow axis), and `alpha`.
-These can be used in defining the output color channel values if desired, and take the following values:
+When using relative color syntax inside an `oklab()` function, the browser first converts the origin color into an equivalent Oklab color representation.
+It then separates that color into three different color channel values — `l` (lightness), `a` (green/red axis), and `b` (blue/yellow axis) — plus an alpha channel value.
+These channel values are made available inside the function to be used when defining the output color channel values:

 - The `l` channel value is resolved to a `<number>` between 0 and 1 that represents the origin color's lightness.
 - The `a` and `b` channels are resolved to a `<number>` between -0.4 and 0.4 which represents the origin color's a and b axis positions.